Acetaldehyde dehydrogenase: Role in metabolism of alcohol

-In the liver, ethanol is converted into harmless acetic acid (the main acid in vinegar) by a two-step process.
+In the liver, ethanol is converted into acetyl CoA by a two step process.
 In the first step, ethanol is converted to acetaldehyde by alcohol dehydrogenase.
-In the second step, the acetaldehyde is converted to acetic acid by acetaldehyde dehydrogenase.
+In the second step, the acetaldehyde is converted to acetyl CoA by acetaldehyde dehydrogenase.
 Acetaldehyde is more toxic than alcohol and is responsible for many hangover symptoms.

 About 50% of people of Northeast Asian descent have a dominant mutation in their acetaldehyde dehydrogenase gene, making this enzyme less effective, which causes the alcohol flush reaction, also known as Asian flush syndrome.
 A similar mutation is found in about 5–10% of blond-haired blue-eyed people of Northern European descent.
 In these people, acetaldehyde accumulates after drinking alcohol, leading to symptoms of acetaldehyde poisoning, including the characteristic flushing of the skin and increased heart and respiration rates.
 Other symptoms can include severe abdominal and urinary tract cramping, hot and cold flashes, profuse sweating, and profound malaise.
 Individuals with deficient acetaldehyde dehydrogenase activity are far less likely to become alcoholics, but seem to be at a greater risk of liver damage, alcohol-induced asthma, and contracting cancers of the oro-pharynx and esophagus due to acetaldehyde overexposure.